Helen Lefkowitz Horowitz

 In 2010 she was the Los Angeles Times Distinguished Fellow at the Huntington Library, and in 2000–01 was a fellow at the Radcliffe Institute.
 She held the Mellon Fellowship at the American Antiquarian Society in 1999–2000.
 In addition, Horowitz has held two fellowships from the ACLS and the NEH, a grant from the Spencer Foundation and a fellowship from the Smithsonian.
 She was a fellow at the National Humanities Center under a Rockefeller Foundation grant.
 Rereading Sex received the Merle Curti Award of the Organization of American Historians and was a finalist for the Pulitzer Prize.

 Horowitz lives with her spouse, the historian Daniel Horowitz, in Cambridge, Massachusetts.
-They have two children: Ben, a computer scientist in the Bay Area, and Sarah, an associate professor of history at Washington and Lee University.
+They have two children: Ben, a computer scientist in the Bay Area, and Sarah, a professor of history at Washington and Lee University..

 Recent Selected Publications